 Outdoor recreation, nature wildlife, a good economy and multiple higher education choices are among the livability advantages in Montana, and here are 10 top communities in The Big Sky State:

 Pondering a move to Big Sky Country?
 Check out the best cities in the state to hang your (cowboy) hat.

 Taking its name from five waterfalls, Great Falls is near the Missouri River.
-Malmstrom Air Force Base serves the community, and education options include the University of Great Falls and Great Falls College Montana State University.
+Malmstrom Air Force Base serves the community, and education options include the University of Providence and Great Falls College Montana State University.
 Four Seasons Arena books hundreds of music and sports events each year.